subodhkumar/snowTest/README.md

 3. Once done go to the Client Folder inside it using command 'cd client' & inside client folder run the command 'yarn install'
 4. Once Step 3 is done, come back to Root Folder(snowTest) & run 'yarn dev'.
 5. This will start & Launch the application

+NOTE | Please ensure no process is running on port 3000 & 5000